 On the Thai-Burma border, February 1997

-"Up there is SLORC," said WC, the Burmese rebel adjutant general in the passenger seat.
+"Up there is SLORC," said W, the Burmese rebel adjutant general in the passenger seat.

 The mountain was dark green, and brooding.
 I imagined its underbrush seething with SLORC troops.
 They would be small and hunched, with darting eyes, pointed ears and mangy orange hair.
 Certainly impossible to spot at this distance.

-As we continued south toward Mae Sot, Chris DeBurgh was on the tape player.
-There is no land worth fighting for, he sang.
-WC described where the SLORC had dotted the border with bases and artillery emplacements.
-He and the few thousand rebels in the student forces have been fighting the SLORC in zones along Burma's borders since 1988, when thousands of students fled from massacres in the capital to form the student rebel force.
+As we continued south, W described where the SLORC had dotted the border with bases and artillery emplacements.
+He and the few thousand rebels in the student forces have been fighting the SLORC in zones along Burma's borders since 1988, when thousands of students fled from massacres in the capital.

-I didn't call their attention to the song lyrics on the tape deck.
-The SLORC, having beefed up its forces to about 400,000 men, was rapidly taking over territory from the Karen National Union, which has been fighting for independence for 50 years and is now allied with the smaller student force.
+I didn't call their attention to the song lyrics.
+The SLORC, having beefed up its forces to about 400,000 men, was rapidly taking over territory from the Karen National Union, which had been fighting for independence for 50 years and was allied with the smaller student force.
 Ethnic Karen refugees were fleeing across the border, swelling refugee camps in Thailand, and sometimes being harassed and attacked in Thailand by SLORC troops and Karen forces allied with SLORC.

 * * *